Primary tabs

 Other

-A formal progress review, centred on a written submission of 5,000 - 7,500 -words, is conducted towards the end of the student's third term of full-time study or fifth term of part-time study.
+A formal progress review, centred on a written submission of 5,000 - 7,500 words and a one-hour meeting with the student's assessors, is conducted towards the end of the student's third term of full-time study or part-time equivalent.
 Successful completion of this first-year review is a precondition for progressing to the second year of study.
 A similar formative progress review is also conducted after completing the second year of study.